Remote Flow

 A High-Level description of the remote flow, from the User's perspective, is given below:

-1. the Wallet Instance obtains an URL in the Same Device flow or a QR Code containing the URL in Cross Device flow;
+1. the Wallet Instance obtains a URL in the Same Device flow or a QR Code containing the URL in Cross Device flow;

-2. the Wallet Instance extracts from the payload the following parameters: client_id, request_uri, state, request_uri_method and client_id_scheme;
+2. the Wallet Instance extracts from the payload the following parameters: client_id, request_uri, state, request_uri_method;

-5. the Wallet Instance verifies the signature of the signed Request Object, using the public key identifier within the Request Object JWT header parameter to select the correct public key obtained within Trust Chain related to the RP;
+4. the Wallet Instance verifies the signature of the signed Request Object using the public key identified in the JWT header of the Request Object.
+Using that reference, the Wallet Instance is able to select the correct Relying Party's public key for signature verification;

-6. the Wallet Instance verifies that the client_id contained in the Request Object issuer (RP) matches with the one obtained at the step number 2 and with the sub parameter contained in the RP's Entity Configuration within the Trust Chain;
+5. the Wallet Instance verifies that the client_id contained in the Request Object issuer (Relying Party) matches with the one obtained at the step number 2 and with the sub parameter contained in the Relying Party's Entity Configuration within the Trust Chain;

-7. the Wallet Instance evaluates the requested Digital Credentials and checks the elegibility of the Relying Party in asking these by applying the policies related to that specific Relying Party, obtained with the trust chain;
+6. the Wallet Instance evaluates the requested Digital Credentials and checks the eligibility of the Relying Party in asking for these by applying the policies related to that specific Relying Party, obtained with the Trust Chain;

-8. the Wallet Instance asks User disclosure and consent;
+7. the Wallet Instance asks User disclosure and consent by showing the Relying Party's identity and the requested attributes;

-9. the Wallet Instance presents the requested information to the Relying Party along with the Wallet Attestation.
-The Relying Party validates the presented Credentials checking the trust with their Issuers, and validates the Wallet Attestation by also checking that the Wallet Provider is trusted;
+8. the Wallet Instance presents the requested information to the Relying Party, along with the Wallet Attestation.
+The Relying Party validates the presented Credentials by verifying the trust with their Issuers and checks the Wallet Attestation to ensure the Wallet Provider is trusted;

-10. the Wallet Instance informs the User about the successfull authentication with the Relying Party, the User continues the navigation.
+9. the Wallet Instance informs the User about the successful authentication with the Relying Party, and the User continues the navigation.

-Below a sequence diagram that summarizes the interactions between all the involved parties.
+Below is a sequence diagram that summarizes the interactions between all the involved parties.

 Remote Protocol Flow